Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Experiment Setup

-As described in Section~\ref{sec:benchmark_structure}, the data instance of \ours consists of the repository snapshot, target function signature, and docstring.
-Figure~\ref{fig:illustrating_example} demonstrates an example of the prompt construction process, the format of the prompt, and the evaluation pipeline used for all our experiments.
+Each data instance of \ours{} consists of a repository snapshot, target function signature, and docstring (from Section \ref{sec:benchmark_structure}).
+The task is to generate the target function that passes all relevant test cases.
+In practice, LLMs are provided with a prompt consisting of the retrieved context and asked to generate the solution.

-The section highlighted in green represents the data instance of \ours (step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}).
-The format of the prompt is detailed in the section highlighted in blue (step \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}).
-Our prompt consists of the system prompt, the file path to the target function (relative to the repository root), the retrieval context, and the target function description (the function signature and docstring of the target function).
-The retrieval context contains the relative file path, as well as the signature, the docstring, and the body of the retrieved functions.
-If the context exceeds LLM's context window, we truncate it from the beginning.